-8 Tricks for Uber Drivers to Make More Money
+12 Tricks for Uber Drivers to Make More Money

-There are a few tricks for Uber drivers that you can utilize to maximize the amount of money you can make in the shortest time possible.
+Here are a few tricks for Uber drivers that you can utilize to maximize the amount of money you can make in the shortest time possible.

 Nothing feels better than getting inside of an Uber car and finding a few snacks and water.

-2. Don’t follow the herd
+3. Don’t follow the herd.

 A few weeks in and you’ll already know about the “recommended times” and the “recommended locations” where the demand is high.

-Whether that’s a busy Saturday night or a certain morning route – it’s always better to completely ignore those.
+Whether that’s a busy Saturday night or a certain morning route, it’s always better to completely ignore those.

-You’re more likely to actually get a request where there is a lack of drivers
+You’re more likely to actually get a request where there is a lack of drivers.

 Learn about the general surge times and log out of the app 15 minutes before.